Skip to main content

 The MCP server can run in two modes:

-• Remote (recommended): Connect to the hosted server at https://mcp.streamkap.com/mcp.
-No local installation required — credentials are passed via HTTP headers.
+• Remote (hosted, recommended): Connect to the hosted server at https://mcp.streamkap.com/mcp.
+No local install required — credentials are passed as HTTP headers (X-Streamkap-Client-ID / X-Streamkap-Client-Secret).
+Real-time topic streaming is only available in this mode.

-• Local (via npx): Run the server locally as a child process using npx -y @streamkap/tools.
+• Local (via npx): Run the server locally as a child process with npx -y @streamkap/tools.
 Credentials are passed as environment variables.
 Requires Node.js 20+.

 Setup